mmistakes/minimal-mistakes/_pages/about.md

 I eventually moved onto *C/C++*.
-Although I left before I could show my skills in *C/C++*, I would like to believe that my former colleagues would be happy with my growth. lthough I left before I could show my skills in *C/C++*, I would like to believe that my former colleagues would be happy with my growth.
+Although I left before I could show my skills in *C/C++*, I would like to believe that my former colleagues would be happy with my growth.
+Although I left before I could show my skills in *C/C++*, I would like to believe that my former colleagues would be happy with my growth.